MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

 | | |

 ## Schema in a document

+>[!Note]
+>Currently, this section contains preliminary information.
+Additional information will be added before the connector is officially released.

 Flag indicating if collection schema is explicitly stated as a document (default 0, that is, no schema as document)